neatnik/omg.lol/info/Features/picture-sharing.md

 1. Makes it easy to share your favorite pictures on the internet.
 2. Offers a way to add pictures to your weblog.lol site.

-The service will soon be in _**extreme beta**_, and when it launches we’d love your feedback (and [bug reports](https://github.com/neatnik/omg.lol/issues/new?assignees=&labels=bug&template=bugs.yml&title=%5BBug%5D+)).

-Currently there aren’t any specific limits associated with the service (in terms of image size or quantity shared), but this will likely change during the beta.

 ## Features

 The focus is on simple public image sharing.
 If you want to put a picture on the internet and let people see it, this is the service for you!
 If you want to limit who can see your pictures, this is _not_ the service for you.
-Features may expand over time, but the core intention of the service is to facilitate sharing nice pictures openly and simply.
+Features may expand over time, but the core intention of the service is to make it easy to share pictures with ease.

 ## What it isn’t

 - It’s not a general cloud photo storage solution.
 - It’s not a place to back-up or store an entire photo library.
-- It’s not intended for sharing transient screenshots or other temporary/throwaway stuff.
+- It’s not really intended for sharing transient screenshots or other temporary/throwaway stuff.

+## How it works

+- You can upload pictures up to 8 MB in size, in any of these formats: GIF, HEIC, JPG, PNG, SVG, and WEBP.
+- All images need to have a description (for alt text) to be shared publicly.
+- We’ll generate a lower-res preview image to display on the landing page, but the full un-messed-with version of your uploaded picture will be shown on the picture’s individual page.
+- We strip all geolocation metadata from the EXIF of all uploaded pictures.

 ## Community Guidelines

-Please note that our guidelines will evolve as this service matures.
+Please note that our guidelines will evolve as the service matures.
 What you see below was last updated on February 23, 2023.

 - Our [Code of Conduct](https://home.omg.lol/info/code-of-conduct) applies here (as well as everywhere else on omg.lol).
 - We’re passionate about accessibility, so all pictures must have a description.
 These descriptions are how some people will “see” your pictures, so you shouldn’t half-ass them!
 [Learn how to write good image descriptions](https://supercooldesign.co.uk/blog/how-to-write-good-alt-text).